BRVC-ORG/Prospectus/README.md

 13 September

+- Have begun process of exporting (with all original data intact, can provide livelinks as well it seems) files from 2002-2011 from OneDrive account for further verification, PoI, et cetera

 - Y inplaceof X re UX, ie YX

 - BitTorrent-as-a-Language, operating within a web3, web4.x, web5 environment, as IPv6[.x] should be acting as, historically/classically — with true-inheritence — and with little to no hierarchical operators in the predefines